puppeteer/puppeteer/docs/api/puppeteer.page.waitforfilechooser.md

 ## Remarks

-In non-headless Chromium, this method results in the native file picker dialog `not showing up` for the user.
+In the "headful" browser, this method results in the native file picker dialog `not showing up` for the user.

 ## Example